rbroggi/btcnode/readme.md

 ## External access

-### Using ssh tunnel
+### Using ssh tunnel and local mode

+Start the compose environment: `make up_local`.

-If you have ssh access to the node where your docker-compose local stack is running ()
+You need to have ssh access to the node where your docker-compose local stack is running.

 To access your node, you can [ssh tunnel the port 8332](https://linuxize.com/post/how-to-setup-ssh-tunneling/) from your local machine to the node (or VM) running the docker-compose environment, and then simply connect to the port